What the 12-mark question requires

 Time allocation

-- 4–5 minutes on evaluation and conclusion
+- 4 to 5 minutes on evaluation and conclusion

 Common mistakes

-- Not finishing — a partial Level 4 answer is still Level 4 if the analysis is strong; an unfinished answer almost always scores Level 2 or below
+- Not finishing.
+A partial Level 4 answer is still Level 4 if the analysis is strong; an unfinished answer almost always scores Level 2 or below

 Practice under timed conditions